Tempurturtul/junior-dev/README.md

 ## TODO

-- Normalize template use.
-  - Don't mix HTML declaration inconsistently between templates and views.
-Move all HTML currently in views to templates, then organize.
 - Finish styling refactor.
   - Including rework of blog and portfolio.
 - Add landing page and change default route.